MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 - **Unhealthy**: In a critical state and requiring immediate attention

 > [!NOTE]
-> You can also represent health with a score rather than states to provide more data granularity.
+> You can represent health with a score rather than states to provide more data granularity.

 Health states are derived by combining monitoring data with domain information.
 Each state **must be defined** and **must be measurable**.
 They're calculated by using _health signals_, which are individual data streams that provide insights into an entity's operational behavior.
 Signals can include metrics, logs, traces, or other quality characteristics.
 For example, a health signal for a virtual machine (VM) entity might track the CPU utilization metric.
 Other signals for this entity can include memory usage, network latency, or error rates.

 As you define health signals, factor in the nonfunctional requirements for the workload.
 In the example of CPU utilization, include the expected thresholds for each health state.
 If utilization exceeds the tolerated threshold per the workload requirements, the system transitions from 'Healthy' to 'Degraded' or 'Unhealthy.'
 These state changes trigger the appropriate alerts or actions.

-Health modeling requires entities to have well-defined states derived from **multiple health signals** that are **contextualized** for the workload.
+Health modeling requires entities to have well-defined states that are derived from **multiple health signals** and are **contextualized** for the workload.
 For example, the health definition for a VM might be:

-- **Healthy**.
-Key nonfunctional requirements and targets, such as response time, resource utilization, and overall system performance, are fully satisfied.
+- **Healthy**: Key nonfunctional requirements and targets, such as response time, resource utilization, and overall system performance, are fully satisfied.
 For example, 95% of requests are processed within 500 milliseconds.
 The workload uses VM resources like CPU, memory, and storage optimally and maintains a balance between workload demands and available capacity.
 User experience is at expected levels.

-- **Degraded**.
-Resources aren't performing optimally but are still operational.
+- **Degraded**: Resources aren't performing optimally but are still operational.
 For example, the storage disk is experiencing throttling problems.
 Users might experience slow responses.

-- **Unhealthy**.
-Degradation is beyond the tolerated limits.
+- **Unhealthy**: Degradation is beyond the tolerated limits.
 Resources are no longer responsive or available, and the system is no longer meeting acceptable performance levels.
 User experience is severely affected.

 The outcome of health modeling is a _model_ or a graphical representation of logical entities and their relationships for a workload architecture.
 Each node has a health state definition.